 |South Africa||Visual Storytelling||Integrity Idol||Position only available until May|

 Fellowship Focus Areas – please click on the links to see a draft TOR for the positions.

 Application & Structure

 Applications will be reviewed as they are received and accepted on a rolling basis until positions are filled.
 Fellows will be matched to a focus area and location based on their interest and background/skills.
-The fellowship will begin with an immersive three-day orientation, network-building, and knowledge-sharing bootcamp at the OpenGov Hub in Washington DC on June 5-6.
-Fellows will then fly out to one of our local offices for an 8-week period, before returning to Washington, DC for a 2-day learning and feedback retreat in late August.
+The fellowship will begin with an immersive three-day orientation, network-building, and knowledge-sharing bootcamp at the OpenGov Hub in Washington DC.
+Fellows will then fly out to one of our local offices for an 8 – 12 week period, before returning to Washington, DC for a 2-day learning and feedback retreat.
 We strongly encourage fellows to seek funding from their universities as well as independent scholarships.
 If you are unable to secure outside funding, the Lab will provide a stipend to cover core costs.